ValveSoftware/openvr/docs/Driver_API_Documentation.md

 A hand skeleton consists of **31** bones, structured in an array of `vr::VRBoneTransform_t`.
 Each bone contains a position (`HmdVector4_t`), and orientation (`HmdQuaternionf_t`) in the _space of the bone's parent_ in the hierarchy of bones.

+The root bone of the skeleton is placed at the raw driver provided pose.
+Drivers **should** leave the root bone as an identity, then provide the offset needed to position the skeleton in the correct place with the wrist bone of the skeleton (index 1).

 ### Units and Coordinate System